White Paper

 The bottom line: The old VC model wasn’t designed for speed, scale, or multi-stakeholder complexity.
 The firms still clinging to it aren’t just behind—they’re incompatible with where this industry is going.

-2. The New VC Firm: From Partnership to Platform
+2. The New VC Firm: From Partnership to Startup

-The most forward-looking VC firms are no longer acting like financial boutiques—they’re acting like platforms.
+Forward-looking VC firms are no longer acting like financial boutiques—they’re acting like startups.
 This shift is fundamental.
 It’s not just a branding exercise or a tech upgrade.
 It’s a full rewiring of how a venture firm is built, operated, and experienced by everyone it touches.

 Traditional firms were built around a handful of partners, each running their own slice of the fund with minimal infrastructure.
 Every relationship was bespoke.
 Every process was manual.
 These firms were effectively private clubs—built on access, reputation, and scarcity.